• Meet Kim

 While attending a Writer’s Workshop in Gulf Shores, we participated in the workshop inside the screened-in porch in the park called Sweetbay Porch.
 While I was there to learn more about traveling writing, I caught myself daydreaming about going back to the park someday.
 You might say my focus was a little off.

 I do love traveling by myself, but often when I’m somewhere or experiencing something I know my grandson would love, I can’t help but think of him and wishing he had come with me.
 This is one of those times.
-Alabama’s Gulf State Park is a family gathering place with so much nature to share with all.
+Alabama’s Gulf State Park is a family gathering place with so much nature to share.

 Gulf State Park Alabama Adventure